jkropko/PICANTE/preregistration_update2.md

 ## Miscellaneous search strategy details

 The 23-article seed set is frozen and attached to this registration and is the sole input to the citation-network expansion; the preliminary corpus assembled during exploratory work is set aside and not carried forward.
-The attached seed file was revised on [DATE] to correct transcription and formatting errors identified by verifying every record field by field against its source; the revision log accompanying the file records each correction, and the 23 works identified are unchanged.
+The attached seed file was revised on 9/16/2026 to correct transcription and formatting errors identified by verifying every record field by field against its source; the revision log accompanying the file records each correction, and the 23 works identified are unchanged.
 Both the original and revised files remain available on the OSF project.
 Different citation indices have genuinely different coverage, so the resulting corpus is partly a function of the chosen index; this is acknowledged as a limitation.

 Three properties of the seed set are recorded here because they shape the corpus.
 First, three seeds are preprints and one is CEUR-WS proceedings.
 The frozen identifier remains the input to the expansion for the duration of the review regardless of subsequent publication.
 Where a seed is published during the review, the publication is recorded in the seed file with its date and identifier, the published version is treated as the citable form in the write-up, and whether the index merges the preprint and published records is checked and reported; where it does not, the forward-citation set retrieved from the frozen identifier is reported as incomplete for that seed and its leave-one-out result is read against that fact.
 The seed set is not re-frozen and no seed is substituted.